Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 Script Arguments:

--AtlasDevOpsAppSecret (ConvertTo-SecureString "$(AtlasDevOpsAppSecret)" -AsPlainText -Force)" -
+-MainMongoDbType Atlas -AtlasDevOpsAppSecret (ConvertTo-SecureString "$(AtlasDevOpsAppSecret)" -AsPlainText -Force) - Azure DocumentDB topology:

 ErrorActionPreference: Stop